ada7070/streamlit_projects/README.md

 thank you STREAMLIT developers.

 I have been working on early cancer diagnosis by machine learning and AI.
-I am open to work projects like this.
+I am open to work on  projects like this.